 IP provides Liberal Studies requirement areas in an effort to help students make informed decisions.
 Although every attempt is made to be accurate & current, requirement areas are fluid and it is the student’s responsibility to confirm all Liberal Studies requirement areas through the Liberal Studies Course Search Tool and your major advisor.

-The institutional framework of the Common Law and how that framework influenced the structure of substantive law.
-Discusses the initial courts; the emergence of the dominant ‘common law’ courts, King’s Bench and Common Pleas, and the competing Equity jurisdiction; the writ system and development of the pleading forms and the methods of proof used in trials.
+The institutional framework of the Common Law and how that framework influenced the structure of the substantive law.
+Discusses the initial courts; the emergence of the dominant ‘common law’ courts, King's Bench and Common Pleas, and the competing/complimentary Equity jurisdiction; the writ system and development of the pleading forms and the methods of proof used in trials.
 Considers tenures, the principal Real Actions for the recovery of land at Common Law and selected writs.
-Credit is, and enrollment may be, determined by the instructor.
-This course may be repeated when content changes.
-Different sections may be taken in the same semester; consent of instructor.
+There will be a 2-1/2 hr. closed book handwritten exam.

 */**/***/****/^ Courses followed by these symbols denote cross listing.
 Students may take one or the other, but not both.